flrnbc/arxiv_script/README.md

 The flag `-o` (or `--open`) opens the preprint after the download.

 ### `bib`
 Prints a BibTeX-entry of the article to the terminal and asks if it should be added to our default .bib-file (if it has been set before).
-Alternatively, use the flag `-add` (or `--add-to`) combined with the path to another .bib-file to which we want to add the BibTeX-entry.
+Alternatively, use the flag `-a` (or `--add-to`) combined with the path to another .bib-file to which we want to add the BibTeX-entry.
 Note that at the moment, the BibTeX-entry is simply added to the end of the corresponding .bib-file, so it is _not_ (yet) sorted e.g. alphabetically.

 Three comments on the BibTeX-entry:
 + The BibTeX-key, which is used to cite the preprint in a LaTeX document (`Perelman-EntropyFormulaFor-math/0211159` in our example above), is created is in the formate `AUTHOR(S)-SHORT_TITLE-AX_ID` where